Join us for one or more events; scroll down or click this button, for list of current offers

 He has guided individuals, couples, and leaders through the challenges that we all face in experiencing a better life despite what are felt as external setbacks or our own mental blocks.
 He brings to this work not just clinical expertise, but the kind of depth that only comes from a lifetime of practice and a life fully lived.

 Psychotherapy sessions are available online across New York State, and in person in Roslyn Heights, NY.
-A free 15-minute consultation is available for those curious about individual therapy.
+A free 15-minute consultation is available for those curious about individual or couples therapy.
 All inquiries are confidential.

 About David

 Psychotherapy sessions are available online across New York State, and in person in Roslyn Heights, NY.
-A free 15-minute consultation is available for those curious about individual therapy.
+A free 15-minute consultation is available for those curious about individual or couples therapy.
 All inquiries are confidential.

 Join our email list to get updates with new articles and events